The majority of research in the lab falls into six themes:

 Consciousness & Perception

 There are many different ways to study consciousness.
-Much of the work in the lab uses ambiguous perceptual stimuli and a range of neuroimaging technologies to better understand the biological processes and stimulus factors that determine an individual's conscious experience.
+Much of the work in the lab investigates perceptual processing and using a range of methods.
+The goal is to understand the breadth of possible conscious states along with the biological processes that determine and support them.

 To investigate the role that neurotransmitter systems play in cognitive and sensory processing we have explored the effect of different psychoactive drugs on perception and cognition in healthy people.